akshaydeo/blog/_posts/2014-11-10-writing-android-app-with-kotlin.md

 **Things I loved**

-  * <span style="text-decoration: underline;">The biggest advantage Kotlin gives you is passing functions as parameter (Functions are first class citizens)</span>.<span style="text-decoration: underline;"> And this helps us to remove all those interfaces we end up creating to circumvent this problem in Java.
-(Look at the Post.Maker.GetList)</span>
+  * <span style="text-decoration: underline;">Functions are first class citizens</span>.<span style="text-decoration: underline;"> And this helps us to remove all those interfaces we end up creating to circumvent this problem in Java.</span>
   * In Kotlin, you have to write all the static methods separately inside an object.
 Most of the times the static methods are factory methods, and this helped me to make the code more readable.
 So I call each of the object inside the class as Maker, and write different factory method inside it.
 This is completely possible with Java by writing inner classes, but this being the semantics of the language, forces us to write the factory methods like this.

-**Things I hated**

-  * <span style="text-decoration: underline;">&#8216;?&#8217; comes really handy to avoid null pointer exceptions.
-But I feel that also is a problematic.</span> In most of the cases during development, null pointer exceptions help us to fix issues quickly.
-Now as this was a small skit, I never faced any null pointer exception but while writing some complex code this could make a few things really tricky.

 **Post**
 This is the model class containing info related with each post.